cymnyon/My-Fridge/README.md

    python app.py

-4. Opoen your web browser and navigate to http://localhost:5000 to access the application.
+4. Open your web browser and navigate to http://localhost:5000 to access the application.

 ## Screenshots
 Include some screenshots of the application here to give users a visual representation of the user interface.